esaezgil/esaezgil.github.io/content/post/python_meetup_madrid.markdown

 **Summary**

-Overall the topics discussed in the Meetup were not interesting for my day to day work but it was refreshing to learn about people using Python for so many different things.
+Overall the topics discussed in the Meetup were not directly related to my day to day work but it was refreshing to learn about people using Python for so many different things.

+Finally, this kind of events are used by companies to recruit people and this time was no different.
+I have heard countless times about it as a suggestion for people looking for a job to attend or do a presentation at this kind of events and I believe it is an effective way to find a new job.

 [Carto's](https://carto.com/) office in the very city Center of Madrid were really cool by the way.